VTHoop/mkdocs-house-docs/docs/how-to-guides/geometric-accent-wall.md

 1. Paint Wall
 2. Find Studs and Mark with Painter's Tape
-3. Cut Longest Board that goes from top to bottom with 45 degree cuts
+3. Cut Longest Board that goes from bottom to side wall with 45 degree cuts
 4. Attach boards using brad nails at studs
 5. Sand boards
 6. Use Patch n Paint